 Catrin Rowenna Davies, director and mezzo soprano, has been an opera professional since 2001.
-Described by the Baltimore Sun as having “bright vocalism and flawless diction,” she has established herself as a presence on on the operatic and concert stage.
+Described by the Baltimore Sun as having “bright vocalism and flawless diction,” and praised for her “innovative staging” by the same publication, she has established herself as a presence on and off the stage.
 Born in Washington, DC, and possessing British citizenship, Ms. Davies has lived and performed in the United States, Canada, and the UK.

 Currently, Ms. Davies is the artistic director of the Young Victorian Theatre Company, and the resident director for Summer Garden Opera.
 She has directed La Traviata, Il barbiere di Siviglia, and Faust for the latter.
 Her most recent projects include a film version of Humperdink’s Hansel and Gretel for Bel Cantanti, and Peacherine Ragtime Society Orchestra’s Stage and Screen Spectacular.